 Par 72, 6276 Yards

-As with most links, it is flat and easy to walk around but the narrow fairways make it an enjoyable test of Golf.
-A fine course for beginners or the more experienced alike.
+As with most links, it is flat and easy to walk around but the narrow fairways make it an enjoyable test of golf.
+A fine course for both beginners and the more experienced alike.

 Tain Golf Club